-But as grateful as I was, accepting Yognandaji came with its initial struggles, because I hate being told what to do.
+But as grateful as I was, accepting Yognandaji came with its initial struggles because I hate being told what to do.
 Especially if it’s going to mean pain.
 Just leave me alone and I’ll figure it out on my own has kind of (always) been my belligerent motto.
 And here was someone telling me not only what to do, but how to do it.
 In the beginning, there were so many ego-crushing things I wanted to resist.
 (And actually did resist for as long as I could.)
 But Yogananda never, not once, asked me to blindly believe in him or in his teachings.
 He never once asked for my devotion without solid proof.
-(As if the love in my heart wasn’t proof enough.)
 He’d hand me something with a, Here, try this and then decide.
 And with that, he somehow made the choice all mine.

 Shut Up Already